SpaceGoGames/osx-ca-bundler/README.md

 brew install osx-ca-bundler
 ```

+**NOTE: When uninstalling from Homebrew please ensure to first uninstall the Login Items first, brew will not uninstall them.**

 ## Install from Sources

 To install the app from sources we provide a make file to make your life easier